Instructions for DCU Taught Postgraduate Studies Application

 - After you have entered your application details, you will be expected to pay a non-refundable application fee payment of €50.
 This payment may be made by Credit Card (MasterCard/Visa) or Debit Card (Laser).
-It is also possible to pay by Bank Draft or by Bank Transfer, N.B. with a note of the applicants name and PAC Application Number, though payments by these methods are subject to an additional administration charge of €5.
+Please note non-Irish visa debit cards are not accepted.
+It is also possible to pay by Bank Transfer, N.B. with a note of the applicants name and PAC Application Number, though payments by these methods are subject to an additional administration charge of €5.
 Applicants should preferably pay online through the secure link if possible as your application will not be assessed if the fee has not been received.
 Please note that you must pay the PAC application fee within 10 working days of making your application OR by the Programme closing date, whichever date is earlier.
 Your application may NOT be assessed if you do not pay the application fee on time.

 - You must have an active e-mail account in order to use this facility.
 Applicants using webmail e-mail addresses, please note if you have the high junk mail filtering option in your e-mail account, e-mails from the Postgraduate Applications Centre, Galway and Dublin City University may be flagged as Junk.
 You will need to either reduce the Junk mail filter or else add the Postgraduate Applications Centre, Galway (email@example.com) and Dublin City University (firstname.lastname@example.org) e-mail addresses as two of your safe senders.